bethsmith0623/SEI-CC_4/work/w01/d4/03-dom-intro.md

 	-  Attach an event listener to the button element
 	-  Grab the text entered from the `input` element
 	-  Create a new element, e.g. an `li`, and set it's content
-	-  Append that new element to parent of that element
+	-  Append the new element to its parent element

 - Devs must use JS to select DOM elements so that the above steps can be performed!